 How Encryption Works

-- When visiting online banking's sign-on page, your browser establishes a secure session with our server.
+- When visiting the online banking sign-on page, your browser establishes a secure session with our server.

 - Keys are random numbers chosen for that session and are only known between your browser and our server.
 Once keys are exchanged, your browser will use the numbers to scramble (encrypt) the messages sent between your browser and our server.